 NNUH consultant and team performs life changing surgeries to children in India

-A Consultant Spinal Surgeon from the Norfolk and Norwich University Hospital (NNUH) has recently returned from India where he performed corrective surgery on children with complex scoliosis.
+One of our Consultant Spinal Surgeons has recently returned from India where he performed corrective surgery on children with complex scoliosis.

 Mr Girish Swamy was joined by retired NNUH Consultant Spinal Surgeon Mr Bob Crawford, former President of the British Scoliosis Society, and two other surgeons from Italy and Palestine.
 They were invited by Operation Straight Spine Trust, a charity which funds surgical and medical care for underprivileged children with musculoskeletal diseases in India.
 They were also joined by Joanne Siliprandi, Surgical Care Practitioner in Spinal Surgery at NNUH and Michael Farrow, Orthopaedic Department Practitioner at Spire hospital in Norwich.